cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 I immediately picked up a couple of Audio Books on speaking and how to craft an engaging and entertaining presentation.
-I also thought that audiobooks might have the advantage of being able to _hear_ the examples instead of just reading which I thought would be a big help.
+I also thought that audiobooks might have the advantage of allowing me to _hear_ the examples instead of just reading which I thought would be a big help.

 Even though I had never given a conference talk, I thought that depending on